Frequently Asked Questions

 Delivery and security

-We deliver on the same day free within Mont Kiara ,Bangsar spend RM 250 and get free delivery spend under RM 250 and delivery cost is RM 8.
-We deliver all around Kuala Lumpur ask for details on delivery
+We deliver on the same day free within Mont Kiara ,Bangsar spend RM 450 and get free delivery spend under RM 350 and delivery cost is RM 19.
+We deliver all around Kuala Lumpur ask for details on delivery 6 days a week also pre arranged deliveries acceptable outside normal hours.

 All deliveries are agreed at point of purchase, however if you have to go please inform us and allocate a second authorised person to accept delivery on your behalf.